bcrowell/dorcas/README.md

 to tell the software what's what.
 To get the automation to work, the idea is to start with what I refer to as a "seed font," a font that looks as similar as possible to the font you're training on.
 There can actually be more than one seed font.
 In the book that was my original use case, I found that the Latin alphabet was a decent match to Nimbus Roman, while the lowercase Greek was similar to GFS Porson, and the uppercase Greek to Liberation Serif Italic.
+A sample job file for this seed font process is given in sample/seed.job.

 Once you tell the software the seed fonts to use, it has some general idea of what the characters look like.
 You turn it loose on a page of text, and it finds things that it thinks are possible matches.
 You give it feedback about which of these are wrong and which are right.
 Once it has an initial set of templates taken from the actual document's font, you can have it run through more pages of text and collect more examples.
 It averages these examples together to create composites.
 For example, the book that I originally was working on was set in metal type, and in some cases the letter "h" had a nick in the top of the arch.
 These flaws tend to go away in the composite version of the templates.
+A sample job file for this learning process	is given in sample/seed.job.

 During this training process, the software generates reports for you showing a large picture of each template, along with graphical representations of other information such as where it thinks that character's baseline is and how much white space